AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 level: Intermediate
 exl-id: 50b6d9ba-e672-4f4d-a9a8-fb8387685057
 ---
-# Implementing Windows 10 Player {#implementing-windows-player}
+# Implementing Windows Player {#implementing-windows-player}

-This section describes configuring AEM Screens Windows 10 player.
+This section describes configuring AEM Screens Windows Player.
 It provides information of the configuration file and the options available and recommendations as to which settings to use for development and testing.

 ## Installing Windows Player {#installing-windows-player}